 Progress Tracking - Staff Guide

-Instructors can enable Progress Tracking so that students can easily mark and track their progress as they study a module, making it easier for students to understand what they have yet to complete.
+Progress Tracking is enabled in modules by default (historically staff had to enable it on a per module basis).
+With Progress Tracking enabled, students can easily mark and track their progress as they study a module, making it easier for students to understand what they have yet to complete.
 For certain content types, staff can also review which students have accessed the content.
 A single student progress report is also available, this report focuses on an individual student and how they have engaged with content in the module.

 How Progress Tracking works

 When progress tracking is enabled within a module, participatory items will automatically be marked as complete e.g. when a student has made a submission to a Blackboard Assignment, completed a Blackboard Test or contributed to a Discussion.
 Non-participatory content like accessing a Document or File will display as started once accessed but must be manually marked as completed by a student after they have viewed it.
-Integrated assessment tools such as Turnitin and Gradescope work in the same was as non-participatory content.
+Most integrated assessment tools such as Gradescope work in the same way as non-participatory content, the one exception being Turnitin where submissions made by students are tracked.

 The Student View